 Latin American and Iberian Studies may be taken as either a minor or a major.
 The major may be taken as part of a double major in combination with another discipline, such as history, global studies, anthropology, or economics subject to the 8-unit limit on overlapping upper-division courses.

-Details of both the major and the minor can be found below.
+Details of both the major and the minor can be found by clicking the tabs to the left.